The Star and the Story

+Synopsis

 Henry Fonda was the host, which primarily meant that he was spokesman for the beer that sponsored the show.
 In that role, "Fonda became the first actor of stature to deliver the commercials for somebody else's program".
 Accepting the commercial role caused controversy, but Fonda said the he considered doing commercials as a form of acting.
 "I feel if they keep the commercials dignified, it's all right," he said.
 He also noted that he was paid more for his work on the show than he would have been paid for making a film.
 Rheingold sponsored the programs in markets where it was sold.

 With a new cast each week, the series featured a wide range of actors, often well-known character actors such as Edmond O'Brien and occasionally emerging stars such as Joanne Woodward.
 Notable directors included Blake Edwards and Robert Stevenson.

 O'Brien starred in the premiere episode, "Dark Stranger".

 It appears the series has entered the public domain; a number of episodes appear on budget public domain DVD releases.